daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 Do the simplest case that could possibly work (simple should not be interpreted as simplistic).
 Degenerate cases don't add much to the value of the system anyway.
 Focusing on the failure cases at the beginning of a feature is bad for morale -- if we only work on error handling it feels like we're not achieving anything.

-*Start with the simplest success case, soe we'll have a better idea fo the real structure of the solution, and we can prioritize handling failures or other success cases.*
+*Start with the simplest success case, so we'll have a better idea fo the real structure of the solution, and we can prioritize handling failures or other success cases.*

 Example of incremental approach: moon program.
 The 7 missions had their own steps: (unmanned command module test, unmanned lunar module test, manned CSM in low Earth orbit, manned CSM and LM in low Earth orbit...